bytecodealliance/javy/docs/docs-using-extending.md

 written as Wasm components but converted to Wasm modules during the initialization process.

-Your `Cargo.toml` should look like the following data:
+Your `Cargo.toml` should look like the following:

 ```toml
 [package]